HackIllinois/iOS/README.md

 Official iOS application for HackIllinois.
 Please read this README before continuing.

+# Branch Information #
+You are currently on the static branch.
+In this branch, front-end only development occurs (no dependencies to backend).
+If you would like to test / develop features related to the backend, please switch to the corresponding api branch.

 # Requirements #
 The following requirements are required to develop this application.